rosita-hormann/learning-docker/docker-compose.md

             - front-end
             - back-end
     worker:
-        build: ./worker #HERE is the change
+        build: ./worker
         depends_on:
             - redis
             - db
         networks:
             - back-end
-networks:
+networks: # Define networks we are going to use (by default they are bridge networks)
     front-end:
     back-end:
 ```